-Photographs used with permission from the owner.
+Photographs on this page were used with permission from the owners.

 All photographic images on this page remain the exclusive property of their owner and may not be used for any purpose without their owner's express, written consent.

 I had someone reach out to me about a Destroyer they have with a Modulus Guitars graphite neck.

 Of course, my initial, knee-jerk reaction was: "Fake", "Frankenstein", "garage build"...you get the idea.

 Did my due diligence anyway and started slogging around the Internet to see what I could find.

 Surprisingly, I ran across several postings where people were asking about an Ibanez Roadstar they had with a Modulus graphite neck but no mention of a Destroyer.

 Finally, on one forum, I hit pay dirt.

 Jim Donahue posted this reply to someone asking about an Ibanez Roadstar they had with a Modulus graphite neck (typos are in Donahue's original response.
 Underlining and bolding are mine):